-Holland and sons were extremely good cabinet makers and they specialised in fine quality furniture.
-This is why such pieces are so well collected today as if you buy antique furniture by these makers you know you are buying quality.
-This English furniture making firm was founded in 1803 by William Holland and by the middle of 1800s, Holland and sons was one of the main competitions to the furniture makers Gillows, one of the greatest English furniture producers in History.
+Holland and Sons Antique Furniture (1803 – 1942) were extremely good cabinet makers and they specialised in fine quality furniture.
+Holland and Sons were founded in 1803 by William Holland and by the middle of 19th century, they were one of the main competitors to the furniture makers Gillow.

-Original they were cabinet makers and upholsterers called Taprelland Holland but by 1843 they changed to Holland and Sons with William Holland in control, a relative of the well known Regency architect Henry Holland.
+Originally, They were cabinet makers and upholsterers called ‘Taprelland Holland’.
+In 1843 they changed their name to ‘Holland and Sons’ with William Holland in control, a relative of the well known Regency architect Henry Holland.

-William Holland has the firm expanding at a rapid rate and became so well known for its quality in cabinet making, they became cabinetmakers and upholsters to the Queen.
-Their first commission was for Osborne House in 1845, supplying furniture in the Queen’s favourite style of the time, the Louis XVI style from France.
-They continued to supply furniture for Osborne and gained further commissions for Windsor Castle, Balmoral and Marlborough House.
+William Holland had the firm expanding at a rapid rate and became so well known, they became cabinetmakers and upholsters to the Queen.
+Their first commission was for Osborne House in 1845, supplying furniture in the Queen’s favourite design, ‘Louis XVI style’ from France.
+They continued to supply furniture for Osborne House and gained further commissions for Windsor Castle, Balmoral and Marlborough House.
 Holland and sons also worked for many leading institutions such as the reform Club (we have also supplied the reform club with our antique furniture in the past), the British Museum and the new Houses of Parliament.
-They were part of many of the important international Exhibitions including London in 1862, Vienna in 1873 and Paris in 1867 and 1872.
-They gained worldwide fame for their magnificent designs and super quality in cabinetmaking right throughout the Victorian era.
-Holland and sons stayed as a family run business but sadly closed in 1942.
+They were part of many of the important international exhibitions including London in 1862, Vienna in 1873, Paris in 1867 and 1872.
+They gained worldwide fame for their magnificent designs and quality cabinetmaking, throughout the Victorian era.
+Holland and sons stayed as a family run business, but sadly closed in 1942.

-Rare Holland & Sons Antique Ladies Chair.
+This is a Rare Holland & Sons Antique Ladies Chair stamped J.Osborne.

 This unusual Antique Mahogany Open Bookcase on Cupboard is stamped on the drawers.